SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Training

 \subsection{Model Architecture and Training Details}

 We use the modifications from BART~\cite{DBLP:journals/corr/abs-1910-13461}.
 Our model has 6 encoder layers, 6 decoder layers, an embedding size of 1024, a context window of 1024 positions for both source and target sequences, and shared embeddings for the encoder, decoder and decoder output layer.
 We initialize the parameters from $\mathcal{N}(0, 0.02)$.
 Instead of vanilla stochastic gradient descent, we use the Adam optimizer \cite{kingma2017adam}.
 Each model is trained for 72 hours on 4 Nvidia A100s.
+In total, we train 4 models (one for each evaluated architecture and optimization level).

-We do not use dropout \cite{JMLR:v15:srivastava14a} regularization method typically used in transformer models, following the intuition, confirmed in preliminary experiments, that our task is difficult to overfit and that it could be detrimental in algorithmic tasks.
-For similar reasons, we also avoid the label smoothing regularization method.
+We do not use dropout \cite{JMLR:v15:srivastava14a} regularization method typically used in Transformer models, following the intuition, confirmed in preliminary experiments, that it would be detrimental to our task.
+Instead, we regularize with weight decay.